-- a) The maximum length of the epée's grip is 20 cm, measured between lanes 'b' and 'e', and 18 cm between the lanes 'b' and 'd' (See Figure 4). - b) The grip must be able to pass through the same gauge as the guard.
+- a) Normally, only fixing by metal-to-metal to the end of the blade is allowed.
+Fixing by insulating material is forbidden. - b) Any method of soldering or brazing or any heating in general that may affect the temper of the blade is forbidden.
+Only a solder of very easily melted tin used with a soldering iron to prevent the tip from coming loose is authorised. - c) The end of the blade before cutting the thread must not have a diameter at any point of less than 4mm, and this without anything being wrapped around it, a process which is strictly forbidden. - d) The diameter of the core of the thread must not be less than 3.05 mm (thread SI.
+4.0 x 0.70). - vii) The Grip - The maximum length of the epée's grip is 20 cm, measured between lanes 'b' and 'e', and 18 cm between the lanes 'b' and 'd' (See Figure 4). - b) The grip must be able to pass through the same gauge as the guard.
 It must be made in such a way that it normally cannot injure either the user or his opponent.
 All types of grips are allowed providing that they conform to the rules, which have been framed with a view to placing the various types of weapons on the same footing.
 Orthopaedic grips, whether metal or not, may not be covered by leather or any material which could hide wires or switches. - c) The grip must not include any device that assists the pentathlete to use it as a throwing weapon.
 The grip must not include any device that can increase in any way the protection afforded to the hand or wrist of the pentathlete by the guard.
 A cross bar or electric socket that extends beyond the edge of guard is expressly forbidden. - d) If the grip (or glove) includes any device or attachment or has a special shape (orthopaedic) that fixes the position of the hand on the grip, the grip must determine and fix one position only for the hand and grip.
 When the hand occupies this position on the grip, the extremity of the thumb when completely extended must not be more than 2 cm from the inner surface of the guard.
 It is forbidden to have devices that attach the grip to the hand since this would result in extra strength and possible risk of injury to the opponent.
-The use of grips such as the gardére or other similar grips is forbidden, provided that this rule does not prohibit the use of the grip conventionally known as the orthopaedic grip.
+The use of grips such as the gardére or other similar grips is forbidden, provided that this rule does not prohibit the use of the grip conventionally known as the orthopaedic grip. - i) The conductive wires of the body wire as part of the pentathlete's personal equipment must be well insulated from each other, insensitive to humidity and either joined or twisted together.
+The maximum electrical resistance allowed for each of these conductive wires from plug to plug is 1 ohm. - The body wire must have a connecting plug which must be made of transparent material on each end.
+At the spool end, a three pin male plug must be connected to the wire as follows: - The pin 15 mm from the centre pin to whichever wire is most directly connected to the point d'arrêt; - b) The centre pin to the other wire of the épée; - c) The pin 20 mm from the central pin to the épée's earth circuit and to the conductive piste.